scizen9/SEDM-Docs/source/Pipeline.rst

 #.
 If there is a failure in the reduction, calibrations files from previous runs are copied.
 #.
 All subsequent IFU images are automatically bias-subtracted, cosmic ray cleaned, and background subtracted.
 #.
 Any subsequent standard star IFU observations are reduced and extracted, and a flux calibration is generated.
 #.
-At the end of the night, all observations that can be automatically extracted are extracted (same as 'make auto').
+At the end of the night, all observations that can be automatically extracted are extracted (same as ``make auto``).

 Interactive Procedure